phalcon-orphanage/docs/en/reference/models.rst

     // Get the last record
     $robot = robots->getLast();

-Note that resultsets can be serialized and stored in a a cache backend.
-Phalcon_Cache_ can help with that task.
-However, serializing data causes Phalcon_Model_ to retrieve all the data from the database in an array, thus consuming more memory while this process takes place.
+Note that resultsets can be serialized and stored in a a cache backend. :doc:`Phalcon_Cache <../api/Phalcon_Cache>` can help with that task.
+However, serializing data causes :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` to retrieve all the data from the database in an array, thus consuming more memory while this process takes place.

 .. code-block:: php